-Consent is affirmative, conscious, voluntary and revocable.
-Consent to sexual activity requires of both persons an affirmative, conscious and voluntary agreement to engage in sexual activity.
+Consent is affirmative, conscious, voluntary, and revocable.
+Consent to sexual activity requires of each person an affirmative, conscious, and voluntary agreement to engage in sexual activity.

 It is the responsibility of each person to ensure they have the affirmative consent of the other to engage in the sexual activity.
-Lack of protest, lack of resistance or silence do not alone constitute consent.
+Lack of protest, lack of resistance, or silence do not alone constitute consent.
+Affirmative consent must be ongoing and can be revoked at any time during sexual activity.